 The ES110 has graded hammer-action keys, which means different keyboard zones have different weights.
 The keyboard’s feel is very realistic and helps get the most out of the beautiful piano sounds.
 It could be even better with a synthetic ebony and ivory feel, but it still feels premium enough.

 More importantly, it’s incredibly responsive, which means you can play with greater control of dynamics.
 Kawai has done a stellar job in getting just the right weight for the keys, too.

 The ES110 has some attractive features, most of which are centered around enhancing the grand piano experience.

-As we mentioned above, Kawai is known for luxury grand pianos, and Harmonic Imaging Technology helps deliver that luxurious sound to the ES110.
+As I mentioned above, Kawai is known for luxury grand pianos, and Harmonic Imaging technology helps deliver that luxurious sound to the ES110.

 Dual and Split modes

 Dual mode is a common but valuable feature found on many stage pianos.
 When active, it creates two equal ranges on the keyboard for student/teacher playing.

 Split mode also creates two ranges on the keyboard, but each has a different voice, and it’s a great way to practice playing basslines.